Coat of arms of Lithuania: Belarus

-Pahonia and a white banner with the inscription: "Long live a free Belarus" was displayed during the opening of the First All-Belarusian Congress in the hall of the Minsk City Theater.
-Later Pahonia was chosen by the founders in the short-lived Belarusian People's Republic as the state emblem.
-In the period 1918-1923, it was used by the military units of the Belarusian People's Republic, as well as those formed within the Lithuanian (i.e. 1st Belarusian Regiment) and Polish armies.
+Pahonia was chosen by the founders of the short-lived Belarusian People's Republic as the state emblem.
+During 1918 to 1923, it was used by the military units of the Belarusian People's Republic, as well as those formed within the Lithuanian and Polish armies.
 Subsequently, it was used in this role by Belarusians residing in Poland, Lithuania, Latvia and other countries in the interwar period.